This article applies to England, Wales and Scotland.

 | Q2 2025/26 (Jul–Sep 2025) | 387 |

-Common pregnancy discrimination scenarios include being made redundant during or shortly after maternity leave, being denied a promotion or pay rise because of pregnancy, having roles restructured while on leave, being subjected to negative comments about pregnancy or maternity leave, and being offered less favourable terms on return.
-These claims are frequently filed alongside unfair dismissal where the dismissal is alleged to be connected to the pregnancy.
+Common pregnancy discrimination scenarios include being made redundant during or shortly after maternity leave, being denied promotion because of pregnancy, having roles restructured while on leave without consultation, and dismissal connected to pregnancy.
+These claims are frequently filed alongside unfair dismissal.

 How will your case most likely end?